 Stick to simple food guidelines that you can implement and sustain with ease to increase the likelihood of your continuance with the diet, over time.

-Feel free to use the following food list as a preliminary guide to get started on keto:
+Feel free to use the following food list as a preliminary guide to getting started on keto:

 Foods to Avoid